MacaScheer/toxic-sludge/README.md

 # Toxic Sludge

-Rat Pipes is a 2-dimensional puzzle game inspired by Microsoft's Pipe Dream
+Toxic Sludge is a 2-dimensional puzzle game inspired by Microsoft's Pipe Dream

 # Background and Overview

 The player must connect an entry pipe to an exit pipe through manipulating intermediary pipes.
-Rat Pipes differs from its inspiration in that all pipe-pieces are present on the screen at the start of the game, and must be rotated and shifted rather than freely placed.
-Additionally, instead of just sewage that flows through the pipes, there are rats that travel through the pipes searching for the smells on the other end.
+Toxic Sludge differs from its inspiration in that all pipe-pieces are present on the screen at the start of the game, and must be rotated rather than freely placed.

 Primarily built with the combination of following technologies: